PostHog/posthog.com/contents/docs/tutorials/b2b.md

 ![Slack Message](../../images/slack-message.png)

 These messages can help keep your team up-to-date with key user events such as signups without leaving the team's chat platform.
+For example, it can be useful for:

+- Your sales team to spot new sign ups that could become paying users
+- Your customer success team to monitor customers' product usage so they know who needs training
+- Your marketing team to monitor the quality of sign ups from a new campaign in real-time

 ### Providing metrics for your own users